reinhart1010/nix/docs/en/common/nativefier.md

 ---
 # nativefier

-Command-line tool to create a desktop app for any web site with minimal configuration.
+Create a desktop app for any web site with minimal configuration.
 More information: <https://github.com/jiahaog/nativefier>.

 - Make a desktop app for a website: